Rendering SVG with KiCad scripting API

 Success we now have ugly colours but at least they are there

-After a bit of poking around in the SVG, the colours are these (didn't bother with the silkscreen for now):
+After a bit of poking around in the SVG, the colour are these (didn't bother with the silkscreen for now):

 We can then use a bit of code to replace everything: